 - Take a break before or during your night shift.
 Night shift workers can benefit from a nap to improve their alertness.

 - Avoid driving while you are sleepy.
 You can take a power nap if you are too tired to drive home after your shift or hire a ride home.

 - Prescription drugs like modafinil(r), armodafinil(r), and Provigil(r), which promote wakefulness during work hours, may play a role.
 The best strategy is to get enough sleep.

 - If you have trouble sleeping, it is possible to prescribe sleep aids.

-- A good light exposure in the first part of the shift can increase alertness.
+- Good light exposure in the first part of the shift can increase alertness.

 You can make lifestyle changes that may alleviate some of the symptoms of your sleep disorder.

 - You should try to maintain a consistent sleep schedule even on the days you are not there.